c-f-h/c-f-h.github.io/hugosite/content/post/connect-zero/index.md

 - The neural network model gets nothing but the current board state as a 6x7 grid and outputs a classifier over the seven columns for which move to play next.
 - Like AlphaZero, it doesn't train on any human games, but only on computer-generated ones.
+- Unlike AlphaZero, it doesn't do any tree seach to find the best moves, for multiple
+  reasons:
-- Unlike AlphaZero, it doesn't do any tree seach to find the best moves, for two reasons: for simplicity, and because I was curious to see how far you could get with a simple move predictor.
+  for simplicity, and because I was curious to see how far you could get with a simple move predictor.
 In fact, there's precedent to show that even for Chess, a vastly more complicated game, this can work well: see the DeepMind paper [Grandmaster-Level Chess Without Search](https://arxiv.org/pdf/2402.04494v1), which trained a pure next-move predictor for Chess.
 However, they used Stockfish as a teacher for their model, rather than self-play.
+  I also strongly suspect that Connect 4 is shallow enough that tree search might trivialize it, and that wouldn't leave much room for any interesting RL.
 - Build it from scratch in PyTorch, without relying on any existing RL framework.
 The point is to learn about the techniques more than just getting to the end.